Advertiser Disclosure

 Best Secured Credit Cards in Canada

-If you don’t qualify for an RBC secured credit card, or are looking for the best RBC alternatives, these secured cards below fit the bill.
+If you don’t qualify for an RBC secured credit card or are looking for the best RBC alternatives, this secured card below fits the bill.

 The Neo Secured Mastercard is the best secured credit card in Canada.